dimitropoulos/typeslayer/FAQ.md

 when you do, though, don't forget that you can just as easily run `tsc --generateTrace` manually on every package in your monorepo, and then gather all the traces and sort them by file size. it's almost a guarantee that the ones at the top of that list are the ones you most care about anyway.

+## what if I already have trace files?

+if you already have the `trace.json` and `types.json` files generated from previous runs of `tsc --generateTrace`, you can still use TypeSlayer.
+I'm reluctant to give you these instructions because if _the reason_ you didn't use TypeSlayer to generate the trace is that something is wrong with TypeSlayer, I'd really like to know about it.
+Consider these instructions a last resort.

+so whatch'yer gonna do is take your trace files and navigate to `Raw Data | trace.json`. there, you'll find an `Upload` button. the `trace.json` and `types.json` files are always a pair, so you if you upload one of them, TypeSlayer will find the other that matches it.

+once that completes, go to `Raw Data | analyze-trace.json` and `Raw Data | type-graph.json` and hit the `Regenerate` button on both of those pages.

+(and if you have a cpu profile, then upload that - but the only module that uses that is SpeedScope, so it's not strictly necessary the way the other files are).

-## Who needs this stupid thing, anyway?
+## who needs this stupid thing, anyway?

 TypeSlayer is one of those things that most developers don't need. others might just find it lulzy to play around with.

 but then there's the power users. the library authors. the people attending SquiggleConf. you know the kind.